murugancmi/click2call/README.md

 ```

 **Create Telecmi Object**
-Following syntax used to initilize telecmi object
+Following syntax used to initialize telecmi object
 ```javascript
 var telecmi = new Telecmi();
 ```